 Suitable Tank Mates

-It’s best to keep these in a maximum of one breeding pair per tank, or one individual.
-You can raise them together as juveniles, but once they reach adulthood, separate them, so each has their territory.
+It’s best to keep these in a maximum of one breeding pair of these fish per tank, or one individual.
+Not one tank mate, even another flowerhorn.

 What To Feed Flowerhorn Cichlid?